EU court rules Polish judicial reform 'not compatible' with European law | DW | 15.07.2021

 ُThe European Commission had brought the case to ECJ, complaining that Poland was digressing from the rule of law cornerstones underpinning the EU treaty.

-The court said a new disciplinary chamber set up at Poland's Supreme Court "does not provide all the guarantees of impartiality and independence, and, in particular, is not protected from the direct or indirect influence of the Polish legislature and executive."
+The Luxembourg-based court said a disciplinary body set up at Poland's Supreme Court "does not provide all the guarantees of impartiality and independence, and, in particular, is not protected from the direct or indirect influence of the Polish legislature and executive."

-"Poland has failed to fulfill its obligations under EU law," the Luxembourg-based court said in its ruling.
+"The Court of Justice upheld all the complaints made by the Commission and found that Poland had failed to fulfill its obligations deriving from EU law,'' the court said.

 The court tasked the Polish authorities to "take the measures necessary to rectify the situation."